 She recently revealed to the local media that she doesn’t deprive herself of meals but maintains her toned physique by giving up snacking.

 Jamie Yeo is another one of those celebrities that seem to have been able to halt the clock.
 Do you remember the Jamie Yeo in Growing Up?
-She played of Tammy, the sharp-tongued youngest daughter of the Tay family and that was close to twenty years ago!
+She played Tammy, the sharp-tongued youngest daughter of the Tay family and that was close to 20 years ago!

-She’s still got that same charisma that she displayed back then, and is now a radio deejay for Gold 905FM.
+She’s still got that same charisma that she displayed back then.
 In 2017, she tied the knot with corporate risk management consultant, Rupert, whom she met on Tinder.
 (Read more about Jamie’s experience with the dating app here).

 This Taiwanese actress’s agelessness has taken on legendary status.
 She barely seems to have aged a day since she rose to stardom in 1998 with her breakout role as Xia Ziwei in the drama series “My Fair Princess.